History of the Casa

 Today olive groves are still in abundance across the region and are still carefully tended for their virgin olive oil, cold pressed at the local community press or ‘oleificio’ (oil mill), from the olive fruit when ripe in late November and December.

-The farmhouse was extended over the centuries with extra rooms, extra storeys, an annex cottage (ruined and now demolished) and farm buildings, which were added in 1777 with an arched walled courtyard and a 2 storey barn constructed – now converted to a 3 storey holiday home.
+The farmhouse was extended over the centuries with extra rooms, extra storeys, an annex cottage (ruined and now demolished) and farm buildings, which were added in 1777 with an arched walled courtyard and a 2 storey barn constructed – now converted to a 3 storey holiday home not owned by us but presently falling into disrepair.

 The family of Arcari – builders of the original Casa and farm – can trace their ownership and ancestry at this same farmhouse, continuously for over 350 years from the early 1600’s until the early 1950’s.
 During this time the house had always been the family centre of this small farmstead but over time it has also been put to other local good uses including a single classroom school in the between-war years of the 1920’s and 30’s.

-For lunch children enjoyed home-made pizzas cooked over wood in an old brick-lined oven in an outside store – only removed in 2007 during house renovations as the pizza oven had been unused for many decades, had crumbled and was then beyond repair.
+For lunch children enjoyed home-made pizzas cooked over wood in an old brick-lined oven in an outside store – only removed in 2007 during renovations as the pizza oven had been unused for many decades.
+The oven had crumbled and was beyond repair.

 The plague of 1629-31 devastated Europe with Northern Italy particularly hard hit.
 In the North there were 1/4 million deaths.
 Some 60,000 people died in Milan alone, which decimated the population there by a half.
 In the East of Italy in Venice there were 46,000 deaths – at the time this was nearly 1/3 of the total Venetian population.

-The infected were isolated, quarantined and then buried on an island in the lagoon called Lazzaretto Vecchio.
+The infected were isolated, quarantined and then buried on an island in the lagoon.
+The island is called Lazzaretto Vecchio.
 The death toll was enormous.
 For example on the 9 November 1630, 595 people died in Venice – on one day alone.
 This huge number of daily fatalities greatly affected the city.
 Even the ruler of Venice – called the Doge – Nicolo Contarini died of the plague, leaving the new Doge, Francesco Erizzo to rule the Venetian empire in his place.

 In the 16 years from 1898 to 1914 nearly 750,000 Italians each year emigrated.
 It is thought that this is the largest mass migration in contemporary times (to 2015) and has led to around 25 million Italians emigrating to various countries abroad.
 In the Val di Comino area many locals were evacuated during the Second World War and never returned or in the hard economic times following the war, left the countryside for work in the industrial towns and cities at the coast.
 Huge numbers emigrated in search of a better life abroad and away from the harsh rural life in the mountains and countryside, so continuing the mass emigration started towards the end of the 1800’s.